 *FYI – the filter lasts for 200 litres of usage, which is three months if you’re using it for two litres a day, but it won’t die on you after three months if you’ve only been using it for 2 litres a week.

 Throwing around statements like ‘space programme technology’ and ‘developed by NASA’ is all well and good, but it’s still easy to be dubious of such an amazing sounding product.
-Clean water on the go from any source – it sounds a little too good to be true, doesn’t it?
-Well, the Water-To-Go bottle has been independently tested by three different laboratories and all of them confirmed that the filters eliminate over 99.9% of harmful contaminants in water.
-While I can’t submit the filter to any truly scientific tests, I’ve been using it for a couple of weeks now and it definitely seems to work for me – no bad tummies whatsoever!
+Clean water on the go from any source?
+It sounds a little too good to be true!

-Most other water filtration systems I’ve come across have been better suited to serious hiking trips – jaunts into the wilderness or jungle treks – rather than your average ‘Joe Backpacker’.
-The Water To Go bottle seems like a perfect blend of the two; it’s super lightweight and the perfect size and shape to fit in my day bag without bothering me – in fact it’s no bigger or bulkier than the plastic bottle of water I’d normally buy.
-But this one I can reuse again and again safely, without worrying about the wasted plastic or finding a safe place to fill up.
-I like the cool, simple design, which doesn’t look too technical and therefore doesn’t look out of place in my daypack as I wander around a European city.
-Equally, though, it’s ideal for hiking – lightweight, small, and instant to use.
-Perfect for any occasion!
+Most other water filtration systems I’ve come across have been better suited to serious hiking trips – jaunts into the wilderness or jungle treks – rather than your average backpacker.
+The Water To Go bottle is a perfect blend of the two.
+It’s super lightweight and the perfect size to fit in my day bag.
+In fact, it’s no bigger or bulkier than a normal plastic bottle of water.
+But this one I can reuse again and again safely, without worrying about finding a safe place to fill up.
+I also like the simple design, which doesn’t look out of place in my daypack as I wander around a European city or hike up a mountain.